Tzesh/Sudokur/README.md

 C, N, G, B, I, M, 2, 1, 3 which is actually represents CENG -> (Computer Engineering) BIM213 -> Code of the lesson So if you want to use it program by just change values C, N, G, B, I, M, 2, 1, 3 to 1, 2, 3, 4, 5, 6, 7, 8, 9 again.
 ### Usage
-Just clone the repository, than go to the direction of cloned repository and write:
+Just clone the repository, then go to the direction of cloned repository and write:
 `mvn clean package`
 After the build is done, just simply write `java -jar target\sudokur.jar` to use Sudokur.
 ![Image of Sudokur](https://i.imgur.com/B1oUjay.png)